Barak-Group/D1R-allosteric-virtual-screening/README.md

 # D1R-allosteric-virtual-screening
-This repository contains files related to the paper "Virtual Compound Screening for Discovery of Dopamine D1 Receptor Biased Allosteric Modulators"
+This repository contains files related to the paper "Virtual Compound Screening for Discovery of Dopamine D1 Receptor Biased Allosteric Modulators" by Yang Zhou, William C. Wetsel, Steven H. Olson and Lawrence S. Barak.